horaoen/protpets/README.md

 ## Motivation
 My mother rescues homeless small animals in my hometown Huangchuan County (Henan Province).
 The main sources of funding are donations from well-meaning people, donations after pet adoptions, and advertising expenses from local businesses.
 We hope that every amount of money here will be open and transparent, so I will do a bill statistics at the end of each month to record and disclose the usual expenses and donations.
 The recording and statistics process is very boring , and my mother is not good at using those computer software (excel, notion, etc.).
 I usually record each account in excel, and then summarize it and make it public in notion.

+This is our [notion bill](https://water-crest-907.notion.site/7b1ef5cc02a640e18cedaa41bdf12dfd) for the past year.
 ## Goals
 - basic skills
    - Simplify bill entry and statistical operations